aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 Sets desired PPI(pixels per inch) of resample images and jpeg quality.
 All images will be converted to JPEG with the specified quality setting, and images that are greater than the specified PPI (pixels per inch) will be resampled.
+**Example**
+The following code sets desired PPI as 96 and jpeg quality as 80 for images in the output pdf.

 ```
 //load the source file with images.